The Siege at Thorn High

-The Siege at Thorn High (Pengepungan Di Bukit Duri) is a 2025 Indonesian dystopian action thriller film written and directed by Joko Anwar, co-produced by Amazon MGM Studios and starring Morgan Oey.
+The Siege at Thorn High (Pengepungan Di Bukit Duri) is a 2025 Indonesian dystopian action thriller film written and directed by Joko Anwar, co-produced by Amazon MGM Studios and starring Morgan Oey, it follows Edwin, a substitute teacher assigned to teach at Duri Senior High School, an institution notorious for its troubled students.

-The film was released by Amazon MGM Studios through Metro-Goldwyn-Mayer on 17 April 2025.
+The film was released by Amazon MGM Studios on 17 April 2025.
 It received the most nominations at the 2025 Indonesian Film Festival, alongside The Shadow Strays, with twelve each.